lzcjames/gitbook/Courses_Online/Oracle_Cloud_Infrastructure/Lesson_7.md

 - Autonomous Transaction Processing (ATP)
 - Autonomous Data Warehouse (ADW)

-Deployment options
+Deployment options:
-- Dedicated:
+- Dedicated

   You have exclusive use of the Exdata hardware.
 Supported for both ATP and ADW.

+- Shared:
-- Shared: you provision and manage only the Autonomous DB, while Oracle handles Exdata infrastructure deployment and management.
+  You provision and manage only the Autonomous DB, while Oracle handles Exdata infrastructure deployment and management.

+Auto